 WE WELCOME NEW NHS PATIENTS

-To register with Sunny Meed Surgery you will need to be resident within our practice boundary.
+To register with Sunny Meed Surgery you no longer need to be resident within our practice boundary although we are unfortunately unable to undertake home visits for patients that are living outside our practice boundary.

 For all children (under 16 years of age) being registered, a photo ID of the adult with parental responsibility will be required.